laminas/laminas-mvc/doc/book/zend.mvc.routing.md

 ## Router Types

 Two routers are provided, the `SimpleRouteStack` and `TreeRouteStack`.
 Each works with the above interface, but utilize slightly different options and execution paths.
-By default, the `Zend\Mvc` uses the `TreeRouteStack` as the router.
+By default, the `Laminas\Mvc` uses the `TreeRouteStack` as the router.

 ### SimpleRouteStack